 - Keep the warp very tight.
 A high tension makes the whole braid and edges look better when finished. - 2.
 Try to keep the same tension. - 3.
 Every time you pull the shuttle out of the shed, before you push the weft into place with the shuttle, pull the previous weft thread again.
-That will even out the little loops that occur between the two outer warp threads.
-This is essential for even edges.
+That will even out the little loop that occurs between the two outer warp threads, which is essential when it comes to making even edges.